Pyrax/CarND-Traffic-Sign-Classifier-Project/README.md

 Moreover, I applied dropout with a probability of 50% after the fully connected layers to reduce overfitting.
 This allowed me to train for more epochs without overfitting, leading to higher accuracy in the end.
-Although, [Park & Kwak [3]][3] have described in chapter 3 "Effectiveness of Dropout in Convolutional Layer" in their paper that a dropout of 10% applied after a convolutional layer can improve accuracy, I did not achieve better results with it.
+Although, [Park & Kwak][3] have described in chapter 3 "Effectiveness of Dropout in Convolutional Layer" in their paper that a dropout of 10% applied after a convolutional layer can improve accuracy, I did not achieve better results with it.
 Therefore, I did not add it to the final model.
 Testing different probabilities of 10%, 20%, 40%, 50%, 60%, 80% and 90%
 has turned out that dropout of 50% only after the fully connected layers reaches the best accuracy here.